~October 2021 — by Victor Wheeler

-be polite to other drivers on the road.
+- Be polite to other drivers on the road.

-If no other formation has been called for, we normally ride in staggered formation.
+- If no other formation has been called for, we normally ride in staggered formation.
 In this formation the Lead rides in the left tire track, the next rider on the right, and so on.
-On curves, the driver may pick his own track and then reform in staggered formation after the curve.
+On curves, the rider may pick his own track and then reform in staggered formation after the curve.
 Staggered formation normally looks like this:

-The hand signal using 2 fingers is a call to ride in staggered formation.
+- The hand signal using 2 fingers is a call to ride in staggered formation.
 This shortens up the length of the group, and encourages other drivers on the road to treat the group as a "unit" and not pull out into traffic (e.g. from a side road) or change lanes in a way that separates us.

-If we get aggressive traffic coming up behind us wanting (or needing) to pass, the Tail notifies the Lead by radio.
+- If we get aggressive traffic coming up behind us wanting (or needing) to pass, the Tail notifies the Lead by radio.
 On a freeway, this is cared for by splitting into groups of 4-5 each.
 On a two-lane highway, Lead will signal single file (1 finger).
 This means make some wide gaps so that the passing vehicle only has to pass one motorcycle at a time.
 Safe judgement and helping the passer to safely get around comes into play here, especially if oncoming traffic is heavy.

-If the Lead stands up, it is not a signal.
+- If the Lead stands up, it is not a signal.
 He is simply taking the weight off his gluts for a bit.

 Once the group is all on the freeway, the Lead may slow down a bit so as to encourage intervening vehicles to pass.
 If an intervening vehicle does not want to pass, then go ahead and pass it in a safe manner so as to eventually get the group back together again.
 This is a place where safe judgement will be called for.

-Optionally, depending on needs and traffic circumstances, the Lead may call for the Tail to secure a lane, and call for a lane change into a now-secured-and-clear lane to both re-join the group together, and secure a faster lane.
+Optionally, depending on needs and traffic circumstances, the Lead may call for the Tail to secure a lane, and soon after call for a lane change into a now-secured-and-clear lane to both re-join the group together, and secure a faster lane.
 It is entirely up to the Lead and his judgement of needs and circumstances whether to do this or not.

-Lane Changes: When safe, we do group lane changes in a way that is fun and even thrilling to experience: synchronized.
-Safety is senior, so if last-minute circumstances indicate it is safer to delay switching lanes, then by all means make the safe choice.
+- Lane Changes: When safe, we do group lane changes in a way that is fun and even thrilling to experience: synchronized.
+Safety is primary, so if last-minute circumstances indicate it is safer to delay switching lanes, then by all means make the safe choice.
 (This is true for any maneuver.)
 Keeping that in mind, when synchronized lane changing is done well, it can be beautiful to witness.

-Be aware of your environment.
+- Be aware of your environment.
 When lane changes are likely, it is a time to keep CB chatter to a minimum so as to allow Lead and Tail to coordinate by radio.

-If a motorcycle breaks down or otherwise needs to pull off and stop, do not follow.
+- If a motorcycle breaks down or otherwise needs to pull off and stop, do not follow.
 The Tail Gunner will stay with them, and the Lead takes the rest of the group on to the next place where it is safe for the whole group to pull off, park, and otherwise coordinate actions with the Tail.

-At the end of a ride, drivers sometimes need to split off from the group while the group is rolling, to head to their next destination.
+- At the end of a ride, riders sometimes need to split off from the group while the group is rolling, to head to their next destination.
 The normal method of doing this is, when feasible and safe, a mile or two before splitting off, do a wave-around (from a different lane if possible), putting the Tail Gunner ahead of you so you're at the back.
 Then split off from the rear.
-The drivers remaining in the group then re-form the formation by filling the gaps.
+The riders remaining in the group then re-form the formation by filling the gaps.

-This maximizes the number of choices the driver has when splitting off, and allows him to make any adjustments necessary during this phase of his trip without causing confusion in the group.
+This maximizes the number of choices the rider has when splitting off, and allows him to make any adjustments necessary during this phase of his trip without causing confusion in the group.
 This is especially helpful in heavy traffic or on a 2-lane highway.
 In light traffic or where multiple lanes are available, this becomes less important, but is often still helpful.